nnejourneys/nnejourneys/_tours/multi-activity-holiday-assam.md

 subtitle: "Adventure, Wildlife & Culture"
 days: "6 to 12 days"
 description : "This Multi-Activity holiday of Assam takes you to its reknowned, Tea plantations, Wildlife Sanctuaries, River Islands whicke cycling, hiking, rafting in prestine surroundings"
-tourdesc: Multi-Activity Holiday in Assam:- The Brahmaputra Valley.
-This multi-activity tour takes us to the Brahmaputra valley of Assam.
-A lush strip of land sandwiched between the Himalayan landmass on the north and the lesser hills of Nagaland and Meghalaya in the south.
-The Brahmaputra valley is home to a multitude of ethinicities, a string of wildlife sanctuaries and the famous Assam tea among others.
-On this tour we will indulge in short day cycling and hiking forays.
-Explore the culture and cuisine of this land, embark on wildlife safari’s, live in and learn about life in a typical Assamese Tea Plantation, spot the endangered River Dolphins of the Brahmaputra, cycle around the largest river island of the world and much more.
 bg_image: /images/tours/multi-activity-holiday-assam.jpg
 image : /images/tours/multi-activity-holiday-assam.jpg
 type : "multi-activity"